fnalways/terminus-docs/docs/manual/help/faqs.md

 - **Fast Reverse Proxy (FRP)**

    Accessing Olares locally or via VPN is essentially free.
-However, if you’re providing external services like a blog, traffic will be forwarded to a Fast Reverse Proxy (FRP) server before reaching Olares.
+However, if you’re providing external services like hosting a blog, traffic will be forwarded to a Fast Reverse Proxy (FRP) server before reaching Olares.
 In this case:

    - If you use your own FRP service, Olares does not impose any charges.
    - If you opt to use the default FRP service from Olares, we offer a free monthly traffic allowance of 2GB.
 This is usually sufficient for users who do not provide external services through Olares.
 Additional charges may apply if your usage exceeds this limit.

 ## When are other languages available?